Online Learning Strategies

 - Students who are successful in online classes study 3-4 hours per week for each class hour: 1 hour for every credit hour the course is worth + 1 hour for each reading or content-related learning + 1 hour for every assignment.

 - For a 3-hour course, you will need to block out 9-12 hours per week on your calendar, which will include the time you would have otherwise spent in class.
-Most people will be more effective setting aside the time you would typically be commuting to campus or in class to complete your work.
+Most people will be more effective in setting aside the time they would typically be commuting to campus or in class to complete their work.

 - Just as you would block time to attend a face-to-face class, establish times you will set aside for your online class.